yegor256/blog/_posts/2014/oct/2014-10-12-who-is-software-architect.md

 An **architect** is the one who takes the **blame** for the **quality**.

 You can replace "blame" with accountability or responsibility.
-Although, I prefer to use "blame", because it much better emphasizes the fact that every quality issue in the product under development is a **personal** fault of the architect.
+Although, I prefer to use "blame," because it much better emphasizes the fact that every quality issue in the product under development is a **personal** fault of the architect.
 Of course, together with the blame he also takes all the credit from happy customers, when the quality is good.